 Building a functional facility maintenance plan from scratch can be a challenge even for experienced facility managers.
 There are many important parts in maintenance planning and failing to include a step or action can directly affect the bottom line.
-Not to mention the unnecessary time you will spend with parts that could be automated.

 What makes a facility maintenance plan effective